Held at Edith Cowan University, Joondalup, Western Australia

 iDOC 2019 is important for many professionals, managers and executives.It will provide the basis to share infomation on new changes in CPTED and reducing crime in a period of fast technological changes.

-The conference combines formal and informal presentations with discussions, workshops and opportunities for networking ">
+The conference combined formal and informal presentations with a desktop workshop and opportunities for networking "